Leadership qualities: do you know how to be a leader?

-Leadership qualities: If the ship goes down, you are ready to prioritize otgers over yourself
+Leadership qualities: If the ship goes down, you are ready to prioritize others over yourself

-When I think of leadership I often have the image of a captain of a ship who goes down with it after trying to save everyone else on board as it sinks.
-Of course this is just one dramatic example of leadership but it captures a critical concept: ultimate responsibility.
+A cliché image of leadership is the captain of a ship who goes down with it after saving everyone else on board as it sinks.
+Of course this is just one dramatic example of leadership, but it captures a critical concept: ultimate responsibility.

 When the sh*t hits the fan (whatever that may be) I want to have the moral freedom to decide to save myself and who or what I care about most.

 I'm a woman with values, so if operating in a leadership capacity I know I would feel compelled, forced even, to make decisions in the best interest of those looking up to me, instead of what's just best for me.